 The young French brand has managed to build its brand recognition thanks to its car dashboards inspired watches.

-The display is like nothing else with its three complications: jumping hour with an aperture at 6 o’clock that looks just like a rev counter, opened case-back at 240 degree like a tachometer and a power reserve (circular arc aperture at 6 o’clock) looking like a fuel or oil gauge.
+The display is certainly like nothing else with its three complications: jumping hour with an aperture at 6 o’clock that looks just like a rev counter, opened case-back at 240 degree like a tachometer and a power reserve (circular arc aperture at 6 o’clock) looking like a fuel or oil gauge.

-The originality of the dial lies in the patented proprietary module on ETA 2824-2 Swiss Made calibre, which is visible on the case back.
+The originality of the dial lies in the patented proprietary module on ETA 2824-2 Swiss Made calibre, which is also visible on the case back.

 The universe of car races as the brand’s inspiration

 At Reservoir, the GT Tour versions clearly take its inspiration from the cars that one can admire on classic car races.

 Indeed, with an orange hand like the vintage odometers and a matte black sandblast dial as a reference to the asphalt of the legendary circuits, the GT Tour 371 SE is a limited edition of up to 371 pieces in black PV stainless steel case (€ 3,850).
 Besides, the 43mm diameter case is available with perforated black calf leather with orange stitching and lining for a nice “racing” effect.
 The case also contains a spare NATO strap.